aikomastboom/sonic-pi/app/server/beam/README.md

 specific amount of time before forwarding it on to a different host/port with ~1ms accuracy (more could be achieved at the cost of CPU).

-The next step was to implement all external non-audio comms as OSC messages.
+The next step was to implement all external non-audio communications as OSC messages.
 Clearly this is trivial for OSC messages, but for MIDI we implemented an OSC -> MIDI bridge (thanks to the good work of Luis Lloret) which would convert OSC messages directly to MIDI as quickly as possible (this is implemented in